Roberto León

-Roberto Eduardo León Ramírez (Santiago, February 11, 1951) is a Chilean lawyer and Christian Democrat politician.
+Roberto Eduardo León Ramírez (born 11 February 1951) is a Chilean lawyer and Christian Democratic politician.

 He served as deputy of the Republic, for district No. 36, which included the communes of Curicó, Vichuquén, Licantén, Hualañé, and Teno.
 He was up for reelection in November 2017 for the new district 17 of the Maule Region, an objective that he did not meet and ended his term on March 10, 2018.